Fräncille Bergquist Scholarship

 After her retirement, Bergquist began to think about how she wanted to support Vanderbilt over the long term.
 “I’d given 35 years of my life to Vanderbilt.
 I couldn’t imagine not continuing to give.
 Education allows opportunities, and if you have opportunities, the sky is the limit.”

-Chancellor Zeppos is fond of citing this adage when speaking of those who invest in the university through endowment: “It takes a noble person to plant a seed for a tree that will some day give shade to people they may never meet.”
-As it turns out, the young woman from flat, dry Lubbock has become quite the master gardener, planting seeds that will provide for generations of Arts and Science students.
+Chancellor Emeritus Zeppos is fond of citing this adage when speaking of those who invest in the university through endowment: “It takes a noble person to plant a seed for a tree that will some day give shade to people they may never meet.”
+As it turns out, the young woman from flat, dry Lubbock was quite the master gardener, planting seeds that will provide for generations of Arts and Science students.